E. 48 St. To E. 49 St., FDR

 Directions via Google Maps

 In a career that spanned four wars and five decades, General Douglas MacArthur (1880-1964) established himself as an important, if controversial, figure in American history.
 MacArthur was born on January 26, 1880, in Little Rock Barracks, Arkansas, to General Arthur MacArthur, Jr. (1845-1912), a Civil War hero, and Mary Hardy MacArthur (1852-1935).
 In 1903, MacArthur graduated first in his class from the United States Military Academy at West Point.

 His first tour of duty as a Second Lieutenant was in the Philippine Islands.
 After serving in Mexico in 1916-1917, and in France during the World War I (1914-1918), MacArthur returned to the Philippines twice in the 1920s.
 In 1930, President Herbert Hoover (1874-1964) appointed MacArthur Chief of Staff of the Army.
 Following his retirement in 1935, MacArthur became a field marshal in the Philippine Army, serving until 1941.

-This It's My Park season, volunteer with Friends of 49th Street Playground to clean and plant flowers at MacArthur...
+This It's My Park season, volunteer with Friends of 49th Street Playground to clear litter, weed, and put down...